jaymagrob/sei-project-3/README.md

 ## Seeds

 The seeds file was created by me and contain 44 projects and 104 users.
 We wanted to create a large number of users and projects to be able to show how to website would look in the real world.
 The data was generated using [Mockaroo](https://mockaroo.com/).
 To generate the project and user images, we searched for photos on Bing that had a licence we could use.
-The source of the images were scrapes using JavaScript in the dev console.
+The source of the images was scraped using JavaScript in the dev console.
 ```javascript
   copy([].slice.call(document.querySelectorAll(".img_cont img")).map(i => i.src))
 ```